SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 written by a single MPI rank and Y is the MPI rank index.
 HEALPix maps are written to files with names ``<basename>.shell_X.hdf5``, where X is the index of the shell.

+See :ref:`lightcone_adding_outputs_label` for information on adding new output quantities.

 * Location of the observer in the simulation box, in internal units: ``observer_position``

 * Size of in memory chunks used to store particles and map updates: ``buffer_chunk_size``